On the stability and instability of Kelvin-Stuart cat's-eye flows: Abstract

 \section{Abstract}

-Kelvin-Stuart vortices are classical mixing layer flows with many applications in fluid mechanics, plasma physics and astrophysics.
-We prove that the whole family of Kelvin-Stuart vortices is nonlinearly stable for co-periodic perturbations, and linearly unstable for multi-periodic or modulational perturbations.
-This verifies a long-standing conjecture since the discovery of the Kelvin-Stuart cat's eyes flows in the 1960s.
-Kelvin-Stuart cat's eyes also appear as magnetic islands which are magnetostatic equilibria for the 2D ideal MHD equations in plasmas.
-We prove nonlinear stability of Kelvin-Stuart magnetic islands for co-periodic perturbations, and give the first rigorous proof of the coalescence instability, which is important for magnetic reconnection.
+Kelvin--Stuart vortices are classical mixing layer flows with many applications in fluid mechanics, plasma physics and astrophysics.
+We prove that the whole family of Kelvin--Stuart vortices is nonlinearly orbitally stable for co-periodic perturbations, and linearly unstable for multi-periodic and modulational perturbations.
+This verifies a long-standing conjecture since the discovery of the Kelvin--Stuart cat's-eye flows in the 1960s.
+Kelvin--Stuart cat's eyes also appear as magnetic islands which are magnetostatic equilibria for the planar ideal MHD equations in plasmas.
+We prove nonlinear orbital stability of Kelvin--Stuart magnetic islands for co-periodic perturbations, and give the first rigorous proof of coalescence instability for the whole family, which is important for magnetic reconnection.